1)

 2.

 Ramban #2: It took place before Matan Torah.
 2 Petrified by the thunder, the flashes of lightning and the Shofar blasts 3 that they heard on the morning of Matan Torah, prior to the arrival of the Shechinah, 4 the people in the camp trembled with fear.
 5 Meanwhile, Moshe soothed them and took them out to meet Hashem and they stood at the foot of the mountain.
 6 At that point, the Shechinah descended in fire 7 and the mountain began to shake violently, 8 and the Shofar blast became louder and louder.
 9 and the terrified people moved backwards from the camp 10 and requested that Moshe should speak to them, and not Hashem - for fear that they would die.
-11 Moshe reassured them that they had nothing to fear, but allowed them to remain where they were whilst he approached the thick cloud.
+11 Moshe reassured them that they had nothing to fear, but allowed them to remain where they were while he approached the thick cloud.
 12

 1